This post is also available in: Español

-After an investigation and we have a full understanding of your case, we often speak to prosecutors to convince them to drop or reduce the charges.
+After an investigation and with the help of a skilled trial lawyer, we have a full understanding of your case, and we often speak to prosecutors to convince them to drop or reduce the charges.
 Few criminal charges are resolved at a trial.
 Usually, defendants want to avoid an “all or nothing” trial where they could be convicted and face serious consequences.
 They will often agree to a plea bargain.

 If you intend to mount a plea bargain, make sure your burglary defense lawyer explains how it works and all options available to you before you make this decision.
 This can involve pleading guilty to the charge, or a lesser charge, in exchange for an agreed-upon sentence.
 With your consent, our Orlando burglary defense attorneys will negotiate a plea bargain agreement.
 As part of that agreement, your sentence may be reduced to something you’re willing to accept.
 In exchange, you won’t take the case to trial.